 Exclusive use by-law

 An exclusive use by-law is attached to a lot in a body corporate.
-It gives the occupier of that lot the right to the exclusive use (or other special rights) to a part of the common property or a body corporate asset.
+It gives the owner of that lot the right to the exclusive use (or other special rights) to a part of the common property or a body corporate asset.

-For example, an exclusive use by-law may give the occupiers of a unit an exclusive right to use the common property next to that unit as a courtyard, or part of the basement as a car space.
+For example, an exclusive use by-law may give the owner of a unit an exclusive right to use the common property next to that unit as a courtyard, or part of the basement as a car space.

 Making an exclusive use by-law